Guangyi-Z/JanC-Language-Interpreter/README.md

 For functions, you are allowed to pass constants or references to variables, arrays, and functions.
 While only references to arrays and functions are not supported in terms of the return type of functions so far.
-``return`` statement can only be used in the main block of the function.

 Built-in Operation on String